Solentpedia

 Source: Marine recreation evidence briefing: Non-motorised watercraft including paddlesports (EIN028).

-Bird Aware's watersports with wildlife map is designed to help people reduce any disturbance to protected birds and habitats.
-It pinpoints wildlife friendly exit and entry points as well where to find amenities like cars parks and toilets.
-It provides a short description of each site and a few suggested wildlife friendly paddle routes.
+Bird Aware Solent's watersports with wildlife map and guides help paddle and wind sports enthusiasts coexist with nature.
+The interactive map is designed to help people reduce any disturbance to protected birds and habitats.
+It pinpoints wildlife friendly exit and entry points as well as where to find amenities like cars parks and toilets.
+They have also provided a short description of each site and a few suggested wildlife friendly paddle routes.
+For further information about staying wildlife aware when you’re out on the water, take a look at their guidance for wildlife aware paddle sports and wildlife aware wind sports.

 THE WISE SCHEME